 - types of demand curve and used

 - advertising industry

-- Ambition for an improved career: Some talented individuals may d to move to another country for ambition of pursuing a special career themselves.
+- Ambition for an improved career: Some talented individuals may d to move to another country with the ambition of pursuing a special career themselves.

-Categories of People Affected By Brain Drain: The following profession and people mostly affected by brain drain syndrome:
+Categories of People Affected By Brain Drain: The following profession and people most affected by brain drain syndrome:

 - The academics

 Brain drain is taking place at a very fast rate in developing countries; Nigeria is no exception.
 People get disenchanted with the low rewards available for their qualifications and experience, which compels them to migrate to developed countries in search of greener pastures.
 If we want to arrest brain drain the following should be done:

 Provision of better job opportunities: Better job opportunities have to be provided irrespective of caste, tribe, belief, race or nationality.

 Promotion on merit: People have to be promoted purely on merit and avoid the use of sentiments or tribe etc to promote people in their place of work.